-Indicator number A1

-Indicator title Percentage compliance with the Procurement Plan

-The percentage of compliance with the Department's

-Definition Procurement Plan which sets out the Department's

-procurement needs for the financial year, in the format

-prescribed by Provincial Treasury.

-Source of data Report from the e-Tool of the actual procurement against

-the Procurement Plan.

-Method of calculation/ Qualitative

-assessment Actual procurement from award stage, measured per

-assessment quarter compared to the Procurement Plan.

-Approved Procurement Plan.
+Indicator number A1 Indicator title Percentage compliance with the Procurement Plan Definition The percentage of compliance with the Department's Procurement Plan which sets out the Department's procurement needs for the financial year, in the format prescribed by Provincial Treasury.
+Source of data Report from the e-Tool of the actual procurement against the Procurement Plan.
+Method of calculation/ assessment Qualitative Actual procurement from award stage, measured per quarter compared to the Procurement Plan.
+Means of verification Approved Procurement Plan.
 Amended Procurement Plan.

-Means of verification Excel spreadsheet of all orders issued against the
+Excel spreadsheet of all orders issued against the Procurement Plan.

-Procurement Plan.

 Calculation of percentage of Procurement Plan.

-Service providers tendering for work.

-Assumptions Bid Committee meetings held timeously.
+Assumptions Service providers tendering for work.
+Bid Committee meetings held timeously.
 Timeous awarding of contracts.

-Disaggregation of

-Beneficiaries (where N/A

-applicable)

-Spatial transformation Province-wide

-(where applicable) Province-wide

-Calculation type Cumulative year to date.

-Reporting cycle Quarterly

-Desired performance Performance that is higher than targeted performance is
+Disaggregation of Beneficiaries (where applicable) N/A Spatial transformation (where applicable) Province-wide Calculation type Cumulative year to date.
+Reporting cycle Quarterly Desired performance Performance that is higher than targeted performance is desirable.

-Desired performance desirable.

 Indicator responsibility Director: Supply Chain Management

-Indicator number A2 Indicator title Number of vacant posts filled Definition The number of vacant posts that will be filled by the Definition department from the approved vacancy reduction plan Source of data Approved vacancy reduction plan Source of data Vacancy reduction persal report Method of calculation/ Quantitative assessment d55655111611[ Simple count of filled posts
+Indicator number A2 Indicator title Number of vacant posts filled Definition The number of vacant posts that will be filled by the Deminion department from the approved vacancy reduction plan Source of data Approved vacancy reduction plan Source of data Vacancy reduction persal report Method of calculation/ Quantitative assessment Simple count of filled posts